intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/04-Current_Value_Subscriptions.md

 Once the background operation has been registered, the method waits for the subscription's `Completed` property (a `Task`) to complete before existing.
 The task will complete when the subscription is cancelled.
 In the program's `Main` method in part 1, we added an event handler that will cancel the cancellation token when `CTRL+C` is pressed.

-Run the program and wait until it receives a few value updates.
+Run the program and wait until it receives a few value updates, and then press `CTRL+C` to cancel the subscription and exit.
 You should see output similar to the following:

 ```
 [example]